 Product reviews are one of the simplest types of user-generated content, but they’re also one of the most effective.
 Did you know that a whopping 90% of customers’ decisions can be swayed by product reviews?
 That is why more and more brands are showcasing positive reviews from customers, influencers, and celebrities on their in-store digital signage screens.

 This retail marketing strategy has a two-pronged benefit.
 Firstly, it increases the confidence of the audience in your brand.
 When a woman shopping for baby shampoo sees another mother praising your product for being ‘100% organic,’ does it immediately impact her purchasing decision?
 The short and sweet answer is “one hundred percent yes”.

 Secondly, product reviews breed more product reviews, fostering customer-brand interactions.
 Adidas has 4M followers on Twitter, while IKEA has 700K followers on Instagram.
 These brands did not achieve such a wide fan base overnight.
 It is the result of a solid retail marketing strategy in which showing testimonials on retail digital signage occupies a prime spot.

 Whether it is on a tiny shelf display or a large 4K screen, retail stores can show user-generated content using a social wall solution.
 A social wall blends multiple social media feeds into a single composition.
 Admins also have the authority to moderate these user-generated content.

-Many of the top retail brands have a hundred-people strong social media marketing team.
-The team’s job is to probe through social platforms, filter out engaging user-generated content like tweets, mentions, or tags, and repost them as part of their marketing tactics.
+Many of the top franchise retail brands have a hundred-people strong social media marketing team.
+The team’s job is to probe through social platforms, filter out engaging user-generated content like tweets, mentions, or tags, and repost them as part of their franchise digital marketing tactics.

 But why put so much effort into such a trivial matter?